 Responsive design provides a better mobile experience for users and improves the general UX on pages.

 If your site is not responsive you might drive away the 4.32 billion online users who prefer to browse the internet on their smartphones.
 This way you will lose revenue and stay behind the competition.
 Not only this but a responsive design is basically becoming one of the requirements for a top ranking in SERPs.

 Here are several relevant reasons more to make you make up your mind:

 Better User Experience

-A responsive design has the power to improve your user experience regardless of whether they are on a desktop or a smartphone or tablet.
-In giving the best experience, people will have a positive feeling about your site, so they will most likely return.
+A responsive design has the power to improve your user experience regardless of whether your website visitors are using a desktop, a smartphone, or a tablet.

 Responsive websites are just like liquid.
-They can scale up or down as expected to best fit the screens being used to get to the site.
-This implies, as new gadgets hit the market with different screen sizes unlike what we have seen before, that responsive sites will always be ready to meet those new gadgets with an outline and the best experience ever.
-It can deal with whatever screen sizes they toss at us.
+They can scale up or down to best fit the screens they are viewed on.
+This means that as devices evolve to have different screen sizes unlike what we have seen before, responsive sites will always be ready to meet the new standards and still provide the best experience.

 Having a top-notch mobile-friendly website and satisfying user experience will keep the visitors coming and give them more reasons to stick around.